 Cut the Clutter in Half

 The best part about living in a smaller space is that it has forced me to edit the belongings I have and has kept me from buying as much as I would in a larger space.
-If your home closets that are small, if you don’t have a basement, if there is no garage…then these situations can truly work for you as a way to keep your clutter naturally under control.
+If your home closets that are small, if you don’t have a basement, if there is no garage…than these situations can truly work for you as a way to keep your clutter naturally under control.
+Here is my spot where I like to throw things I don’t know what to do with- we all have ’em.
+I am a work in progress just like the next person, but I am proud to say that I have reduced our clutter by 50% this year thanks to a few new decluttering & minimizing challenges I have embraced.

 Consider making a weekly date with yourself to devote an hour towards improving one spot in your home that you struggle with.
 If it is a drawer that never opens, an office that is filled with useless papers, a basement that has become an avalanche of misplaced items, spend your hour making those spots in your home better.
 Make it a goal to cut the clutter in half in these spots to make them more livable and enjoyable.